Compiled by Ainslie Cooper

 Shane & Shelly Johnson

-Come to us direct from Shane's training in Michigan, bringing his new wife with him, as a Commended Worker.
-Their major challenge was to work with the Young Peoples' ground and Children's groups.
+Shane & Shelly Johnson came to us directly from Shane's training in Michigan, began as our Chapel’s Commended Workers.
+Their major challenge was to work with the Young Peoples' group and Children's groups.
 The initial areas for concentration to be:

 1. Evangelistic outreach